SEPT. 29, 2018, 8am-5:30pm

 Chautauqua Auditorium in Getzendaner Memorial Park, Waxahachie, TX

 So…what is comedy?
 What is its purpose in our lives?
 In our family?
 In our community?
 Why is it good to laugh together?
-What is funny to one age-group or one culture or one type of person type?
+What is funny to one age-group or one culture or one personality type?
 Let’s explore - and let’s laugh too!

 Sign up to receive a monthly newsletter and watch as the the Sept. program evolves.

 Let us know if you want to help put together this exciting Chautauqua year – there are lots of opportunities! firstname.lastname@example.org